 Larson is the representative for Connecticut’s 1st congressional district (view map) and is a Democrat.
 He has served since Jan 6, 1999.
 Larson is next up for reelection in 2022 and serves until Jan 3, 2023.

 Read our 2020 Report Card for Larson.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Larson is shown as a purple triangle. (analysis methodology)
+Larson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 John Larson sits on the following committees: